By: Rishi Khanna

 Virtual Reality will enable new tools that help to perform testing in the virtual world.
 It allows people, remotely located, to connect and jointly work on situations that require trouble shooting.
 Simulation and product-creation can help reduce the manufacturing time drastically.

 Automation will help the manufacturing industry reach a high level of accuracy and productivity, a level that is even beyond human ability.
 It can even work in environments that are otherwise dangerous, tedious or complicated for humans.
-Robotics, which are expected in the future, will have capabilities like voice and image recognition that can be used to re-create complex human tasks.
+Robotics as a service, which are expected in the future, will have capabilities like voice and image recognition that can be used to re-create complex human tasks.

 Internet of Things (IoT)